 According to John Locke (1632-1704), personal identity is related to the survival of awareness or consciousness after death.
 Locke believed that a person's identity is a matter of psychological continuity.
 His theory was that one's sense of self or identity has nothing to do with the body or soul but is only based on memory and awareness.

 Humans have been trying to answer whether there is life after death for centuries.
 Some say that consciousness can transfer from one body to another, with identity following it.
 Others say that when you die, your consciousness disappears.
 Understanding the connection between these theories and continuity psychology may help you better understand your ideas of life and death.

 What would happen if someone took your brain and put it into another person's body?
-Would you still be you but just in another body?
+Would you still be you?
 Would your memories and sense of self (consciousness and awareness) now be in this new body?
-If so, where do the memories and sense of self of the new body's previous brain go?
-Would they be lost forever if they were not put into another body or would they just continue indefinitely, without being bound to this earth by a body that would soon be useless?
+If so, where would the memories and sense of self of the new body's previous brain go?
+Would they be lost forever if not put into another body, or would they continue indefinitely without being bound to the earth?

 What if they put this other person's brain in your old body?
 Would you both remember that you used to have a different body?
-Or maybe your old body still holds onto your consciousness, and it stays with you to be transferred into this new brain.
+Or maybe your old body still holds onto your consciousness, which stays with you to be transferred into this new brain.
 So, who would you be?
-The person who has your new brain and old body, or would you be the old brain with the new body?
-Wow, that is a lot to think about, isn't it?
+Would you be the person with your new brain and old body or the old brain with the new body?
+These questions formed the basis of the continuity psychology theory, discussed below.

 Continuity Psychology Definition

 Reid also brought up another discrepancy with Locke's theory.
-What exactly is a memory?
-If you were to tell someone in detail about a memory you had of meeting the Pope when you were younger, so it is now a part of their memories, does that mean it is their memory?
+He asked the question: What is a memory?
+If you were to tell someone in detail about a memory you had of meeting the Pope when you were younger, it becomes a part of their memories.
+Would that mean it is their memory?
 If they remember it and can tell it to someone else, it is now in their memory.
 However, is it their memory?